 TABLE OF CONTENTS

-Churn, in a business environment is the term used when customers have canceled their subscriptions services.
+Churn, in a business environment is the term used when customers have canceled their subscription services.
 It’s important for your business to know your monthly churn rate in order to build strategies for retaining customers and maximizing customer lifetime value.

-With this guide, you’ll learn how what churn analysis is, how to perform a churn analysis and the benefits of doing so.
+With this guide, you’ll learn how what churn analysis is, how to perform a churn analysis, and the benefits of doing so.
 The first step is understanding what a churn rate is and why it’s important.

 What is Churn Analysis?